 Another commenter, abcdefg, looks at why Korean culture is popular:

 Korea is like the bibimpop of pop culture.
 One discerns a little bit of Japanese here, some American there; some bits of suburban stuff here, some 90s rap stuff there; some Korean seasoning here, some East Asian zeitgeist stuff there.
-Lots of various genetic muses compose Korean pop, and at this point as an admixture it seems to have gained its own identity; its elements aren’t unique but altogether it has its own sort of flavor.
+Lots of various genetic muses compose Korean pop, and at this point, as an admixture, it seems to have gained its own identity; its elements aren’t unique but altogether it has its own sort of flavour.

 So, is there a real reason for concern about Korean influence on Naga culture?
 Is such influence an inevitable part of “globalisation”?
 Or is this just the latest fad that will pass in time?
 What do you think?